 - Bacon - 6 slices

-2) In saucepan, Cook bacon until much of the grease is released, drain on paper towels and set aside.
+2) In saucepan, cook bacon until much of the grease is released, drain on paper towels and set aside.
 Leave 1 tbsp bacon grease in pan for flavour.
-Heat oil over medium heat; cook onion, apple, mustard, cayenne pepper, salt and contents of Smokey Garlic Seasoning Pouch until softened, about 8 minutes.
-Stir in tomato sauce (or puree), maple syrup, vinegar, molasses and sugar.
+Add oil and heat over medium heat; cook onion and apple, stirring in mustard, cayenne pepper, salt and contents of Smokey Garlic Seasoning Pouch until softened, about 8 minutes.
+Stir in tomato sauce (or puree), maple syrup, cider vinegar, molasses and sugar and simmer until slightly reduced - up to 10 minutes.

-4) In bean or 16 cup (4L) casserole, combine beans and sauce topped with bacon slices.
-Cover and bake in 300°F over for 2 hours.
-Uncover and bake until thickened and beans are coated, about one hour.
+4) Transfer pureed beans an pre-cooked beans to Slow Cooker or 16 cup casserole.
+Stir in sauce, top with bacon slices.
+Slow cooker method: 5-6 hours on LOW or Bake method: cover casserole and bake in 300°F over for 2 hours.
+(For oven bake uncover until thickened and beans are cooked, about one hour before done.)
 Add some water if too thick.

 NOTE: Can be made ahead, cooled and refrigerated in airtight container.
 Reheat to serve.
 Cooking times vary among dried beans.
 Start checking beans 10 minutes before suggested cooking time for doneness.
 A well cooked